mr-kevinduy/mr-kevinduy.github.io/php.md

 > ##### Before or After readed this post.
 You can read more in [OOP5](http://php.net/manual/en/oop5.intro.php)

 1. Variables Scope and keyworks
-2. Refernce
+2. Reference
 3. Short syntaxs
 4. Namespace (5.3)
 5. Traits (5.4)
 6. Autoloading (5.0)
 7. PSR
-8. Concepts in ÔP
+8. Concepts in OOP
 9. Design Patterns
 10. DI (Dependency Injection) and IoC (Inversion of Control)
 11. SOLID